justinwrobel/bbmd/AuthenticationFramework.md

 # Blackboard Authentication Framework
 Currently, there are two authentication frameworks in blackboard:

  1. Legacy jar based (Bad)
  2. B2 based (Good)

 The Legacy jar based framework was the only way to customize authentication until BB9.
 The installation procedure was a nightmare and it had to be completely re-installed on updates.
 Going forward the B2 based framework is the recommended way to customize authentication.
-As you can see below the installation process for the B2 is much simpler.
+The support model for the an Authentication B2 is simliar to other B2s.

-B2 Requirements:
+## Authentication B2 Requirements:

  1. A class that extends AbstractAuthenticationProviderHandler
  2. An <extension/> section in bb-manifest.xml with blackboard.platform.authProviderHandler as the point field.
  3. NOTE: getExtensionId() MUST return extension id contactentated to definition namespace in bb-manifest.xml

 e.g.,

-bb-manifest.xml:
+**bb-manifest.xml**:

 ```
 <extension-defs>